ATR-Wines-Hard-Hill-Road-Mule-Variation-2017

 Drink by: 2035

 One sniff and I was hooked.
-It is beautifully formed, crammed full of juicy red fruits and lingering, savoury tannins.
-A terrific wine - Nick Munday
+Beautifully formed, crammed full of juicy red fruits and lingering, savoury tannins - Nick Munday

 A blend of nebbiolo, tannat, petite sirah (durif) and shiraz from the A.T.
 Richardson vineyard in the Grampians region.
 The name Mule Variations comes from a Tom Waits album.
 "Waits has this gravelly, gruff voice that he is able to transform into beautiful melodies,' Adam Richardson says.
 "I have done something similar; I took varieties known for producing robustly structured wines and attempted to tame them to make a supple and elegant, full-bodied red.”